[Ed note: A version of this story first ran in 2016, on the Friday before Martin Luther King Day. It is still relevant—perhaps more so—today.]

 I remember the offense some African-American leaders took when it was announced that the project would be led by a Wofford protege, who was, and remains, white and Jewish.
 I remember the halting first steps: the 1,000 volunteers in year one, gradually growing thereafter.

-The latter part of Coard’s critique is right on: The mainstream media has sanitized and caricatured King through the decades, effectively erasing the radicalism of his last years prompted by his moral outrage over the Vietnam War.
+The mainstream media has sanitized and caricatured King through the decades, effectively erasing the radicalism of his last years prompted by his moral outrage over the Vietnam War.
 But that narrative has been shaped by both white and black storytellers.

 To lambaste Bernstein because of the color of his skin is to actually depart from King, who, even in his 1968 radical reinvention, never rejected his “content of their character” point of view.
 To the end, King embraced white allies like his longtime friend and advisor Stanley Levison in the struggle for justice, and his Poor People’s Campaign focused on black and white victims of economic violence.